 John Busch Sr. died at his home in 1894 at the age of 62 with the cause of death listed as dropsy.
 After his death, John B. Busch Jr. was company president until his death in 1937, when Ulrich W. Busch Sr. took over.
 In 1953, after 99 years in business, grandson Ulrich Busch Jr. locked the door on the brewery for the last time.
 Thereafter, one of the local corn-cob pipe companies used the building to store cobs as they dried.

 Today, nearly 200 years after John Busch started his brewing business, the doors of this historic building are open once more and it seems some of its visitors never left.

 Paranormal investigators who have visited report experiencing voices, odd sounds, shadows, and heaviness in parts of the brewery.
 Numerous witnesses have seen a man walking through the first floor kitchen area and the feeling of being watched as they investigate.

 Psychics have picked up on several Civil War soldiers and children within the caverns where beer kegs were once stored.
 Other floors within the massive structure have proven quite active as well, with the uppermost floor housing a very heavy energy.

-Thanks to Washington Historical Society, American Breweriana Journal (Issue #86 May-June 1997), National Register of Historic Places documents, and the current owners of the property for providing Busch family history.
+Thanks to Washington Historical Society, American Breweriana Journal (Issue #86 May-June 1997), National Register of Historic Places documents, and previous owners of the property for providing Busch family history.